 Bake the Chicken.
 Remove the chicken from the marinade and set into a large cast iron skillet or roasting pan skin side up.
 Pat dry with paper towels, though I like to leave mine a bit saucy.
 Drizzle with olive oil.

-Bake the chicken for 35 minutes - 40 minutes, or until the chicken is golden brown and cooked through.
+Bake the chicken for 40 minutes - 45 minutes, or until the chicken is golden brown and cooked through.
 Chicken internal temperature should measure 165 degrees F when measured with a meat thermometer.
 Cooking times can vary, depending on the cuts of chicken you are using.
 Bake for less time if using boneless chicken.

 Rest the Chicken.
 Remove, tent with aluminum foil, and rest for 10 minutes before serving.

-FOR THE AJI AMARILLO SAUCE
+FOR THE AJI VERDE SAUCE

 Boom!
 Done!
 Peruvian chicken is ready to serve!
 It's quite easy to make, isn't it?
 Just a bit of marinating and roasting.
 I love a simple recipe!
 Makes my life easier.
 And man is it flavorful.
 Delicious.